If you lose, you should not be there to explain!"

 - Some of it is flat out wrong — namely, they say that the Anathema are humans possessed by demons (or demons in human form) rather than humans given power by gods that steadily drives them mad.

-- The majority of William Shakespeare's Histories (That is: King John, Richard II, Henry IV, Henry V, Henry VI, Richard III and Henry VIII) feature this to a greater or lesser degree, seeing as how Shakespeare wrote histories for the winners, his 'sponsors'.
+- The majority of William Shakespeare's Histories (That is: King John, Richard II, Henry IV, Henry V, Henry VI, Richard III and Henry VIII) feature this to a greater or lesser degree, seeing as how Shakespeare wrote histories for the winners, his 'sponsors' The House of Tudor and since he, without any inkling, became the most important and influential writer in the centuries that followed, the Tudor-Shakespeare propaganda is and remains Pop-Cultural Osmosis.
 The other wiki's article is a brief introduction to this.

 - The Wizard's song "Wonderful" in Wicked is all about this. ("A man's called a traitor — or a liberator.
 A rich man's a thief — or philanthropist.
 Is one a crusader, or ruthless invader?
 It's all in which label is able to persist.")
 Of course, he's used this to his advantage by wielding the Propaganda Machine against his political opponents.